Venues Canberra for their work at Exhibition Park in Canberra - 2017 National Finalist: Best Achievement in Venue Management

 The awards are judged by an independent panel of judges who are representative of all areas of the industry by sector and by geography.
 Members of this panel choose to contribute on a voluntary basis and will remain entirely separate from the ownership structure of the awards.

-The panel is led by Brenda LaPorte and Peter Rix and new members are added regularly.
+The panel is led by Peter Rix and new members are added regularly.
 Register for Updates so we can keep you up to date on new judging appointments.

 Joining the Panel